Ozziekins/zywa/README.md

 ## Architectural Decisions 🏛️
 ### Data Handling and API Design
-- Separation of Concerns: The application logic is separated from the data layer.
+- Separation: The application logic is separated from the data layer.
 I mean Flask routes handle HTTP requests, while database interactions are abstracted behind clear interfaces.
-- RESTful API Design: The API follows REST principles, easy to navigate for the internal tems, and makes getting what you need effortless.
+- RESTful API: The API follows REST principles, easy to navigate for the internal tems, and makes getting what you need effortless.

 ## Possible Improvements ✨
 - Asynchronous Processing: With larger CSV files, processing the data asynchronously could improve performance.